PritRaj1/symbolic-kan/README.md

 If a secondary optimisation isn't needed, set `type=nothing` under secondary optimiser in the config file.

+SECOND-ORDER OPTIMISATION IS ONLY SUPPORTED FOR THE SECONDARY OPTIMISER.

 - **type**: Optimization algorithm to use.
 Choices include `bfgs`, `l-bfgs`, `cg`, `newton`, `interior-point`
 - **linesearch**: Type of linesearch algorithm.
 Options are `strongwolfe`, `backtrack`, `hagerzhang`, `morethuente`, or `static`.
 - **m**: Number of previous iterations to store for the strong Wolfe linesearch method.
 Influences the history of past gradients used for better convergence.